ruby/www.ruby-lang.org/en/documentation/faq/2/index.md

 functions, only method calls.
 In a Ruby method the receiver, also called `self`, is a hidden argument like `this` in C++.
 A `def` statement outside of a class definition, which is a function in Python, is actually a method call in Ruby.
-These ersatz functions become private methods of class Object, the root of the Ruby class hierarchy.
+These ersatz functions become public methods of class Object, the root of the Ruby class hierarchy.
 Procedural programming is neatly solved from the other direction---everything is an object.
 If the user doesn't grok objects yet, they can just pretend that `def` is a function definition and